iLVL-Key/FFXI/gearswap/readme.md

 <details>

 <summary>PLD</summary>

+Version 14.3.1
+- Adjusted how the AutoDivineEmblem and AutoMajesty work, making them much more consistant now.

 Version 14.3
 - Added "Main/Sub" sets for Fast Cast, Protect, and Phalanx.
 These are sets specifically for the main and sub slots and will only equip when TP is under a user-defined TP threshold.